Send Close Add comments: (status displays here)

 Portuguese: Ninguém pode servir a dois senhores: ou não gostará de um deles e estimará o outro, ou se dedicará a um e desprezará o outro.
 Não podeis servir a Deus e ao dinheiro. »

-18. Matthew 6:24 Symmetry
+53. Matthew 6:24 Symmetry

 Verse routeMatthew 6:24 No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
-Ye cannot serve God and mammon. [kjv]
+Ye can not serve God and mammon. [kjv]

 Verse routeουδεις δυναται δυσιν κυριοις δουλευειν η γαρ τον ενα μισησει και τον ετερον αγαπησει η ενος ανθεξεται και του ετερου καταφρονησει ου δυνασθε θεω δουλευειν και μαμωνα [gnt]

-abstract attitude hate love (devoted to)
+abstract attitude hate [reward] love (devoted to)

 concrete action ignore (despise) hold in front